 Image Source: Getty / Samir Hussein

-Prince Harry and Meghan Markle will walk down the aisle on May 19, and there's already tons of speculation about when they will have kids, and what Meghan's official title and role within in the family will be — and while marrying into the royal family isn't exactly a piece of cake, there are fewer hoops to jump through than most would think.
+Prince Harry and Meghan Markle will walk down the aisle in a couple of months, and there's already tons of speculation about when they will have kids, and what Meghan's official title and role within in the family will be — and while marrying into the royal family isn't exactly a piece of cake, there are fewer hoops to jump through than most would think.
 And no matter what happens from here on out, it's a huge deal that Meghan was able to win over the world's most important woman.